sympy/sympy/doc/src/guides/solving/solve-matrix-equation.md

 NonInvertibleMatrixError: Matrix det == 0; not invertible.
 ```

-### Equations With No Analytical Solution

-*Equations with no analytical solution content*

-### Equations Which Have an Analytical Solution, and SymPy Cannot Solve
+## If You Encounter a Problem With SymPy Matrix Solving

-*Equations which have an analytical solution, and SymPy cannot solve content*
+If you know your matrix equation has a solution, and SymPy cannot find it,

-Please post the problem on the [mailing
+please post the problem on the [mailing
 list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub
 page](https://github.com/sympy/sympy/issues).
 Until the issue is resolved, you
-can *workaround*.
+can try one of the [](#alternatives-to-consider).